 The Director of Clinical Education has provided the following documents for your immediate review and action as required.
 These pertain to immunizations, CPR training, Vulnerable Sector Screening (VSS), and other very important fieldwork information.
-Note: please do not proceed with obtaining any of the above without first reviewing the “2021 Fieldwork Student Welcome Letter”.
+Note: please do not proceed with obtaining any of the above without first reviewing the “2023 Fieldwork Student Welcome Letter”.

-- 2021 Fieldwork Student Welcome Letter (posted June 15)
+- 2023 Fieldwork Student Welcome Letter (added June 28, 2023)

 Tuition Invoices Online Only

-Tuition fee invoices are posted in July to your ACORN account
+Tuition fee invoices are posted in July to your ACORN account.

 It is your responsibility to ensure your registration is completed on time.
 The School of Graduate Studies provides detailed information on registration deadlines, and the process of registration.
 For example, they distinguish between registration by paying tuition fees immediately, or requesting to register without payment.
 Please review this information by clicking on this link: Getting Started as a New Graduate Student.
-The drop-down menu link named “Registration and Enrolment” is particularly helpful.

 Documents pertaining to incoming students will be posted here periodically.
 Students will be notified via email when a document for download becomes available.